Skip to main content

 Of course, you can customize these templates anytime using Dreamlit’s workflow builder or by simply asking the Workflow AI to make changes.
 Want a different tone?
 New design?
 Additional content or personalization?
 Just describe what you want, and the AI will update everything accordingly.

 When you configure auth emails through Dreamlit’s setup process, we automatically install a Supabase Auth Hook in your project.
-This hook intercepts auth events and routes them to Dreamlit for custom email delivery.
-Supabase Auth emails work differently than regular workflows in Dreamlit.
+This hook listens for Supabase auth events and routes them to Dreamlit for custom email delivery.
+Note that Supabase Auth emails work differently than regular workflows in Dreamlit.
 They’re triggered by Supabase API calls from your app, which Supabase relays to Dreamlit.
 This means auth emails ONLY trigger when your app calls Supabase auth APIs.
 Your app code must invoke the appropriate method for each email type:

 Email TypeSupabase API MethodWhen to Use